chaidat86/ananas-reporter/README.md

-Ananas reporting is short java program to send directly through email the result of a SQL query at programmed time (cron like).
+onAnanas reporting is short java program to send directly through email the result of a SQL query at programmed time (cron like).
 It is based on a configuration file.

 ## How To Get Started